permutationlock/libaven/STYLE.md

 should be true assertions, that is, the programmer should truly believe that they cannot fail.

+If high memory safety is desired for cases that may have not come up during debug tests, the `AVEN_USE_PANIC_ASSERT` macro may be defined.
+Such a build will panic on all common memory errors.

 ## Errors

-Recoverable errors should be handled by returning an error enum `E`.
-If a value of type `T` may also be returned, a `Result(T, E)` type is returned instead.
+Recoverable errors should generally be handled immediately.
+If they cannot be handled immediately, they may be be bubbled the stack up by returning an error enum `E`.
+If a value of type `T` will returned when no error occurs, then a `Result(T, E)` struct is used as the return type.
 ```C
 #define Result(t, e) struct { t payload; e error; }
 ```